What Is Online Banking and How Does It Work?

 Key Points

-• Online and mobile banking are becoming increasingly popular, with close to 30% of Americans primarily using online-only banks.
+• Online and mobile banking are becoming increasingly popular, with about 30% of Americans primarily using online-only banks.

 • Common online banking features used include checking balances, transferring funds, depositing checks via mobile device, and using automatic bill pay.